filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 Within the previous 30 days period:

-- numerator: the number of “[retrieval requests](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)” for CIDs within deals that an SP is storing where data is both returned within a timeout of X seconds and hashes/verifies correctly
+- numerator: the number of “[retrieval requests](#retrieval-requests)” for CIDs within deals that an SP is storing where data is both returned within a timeout of X seconds and hashes/verifies correctly
 - denominator: the number of “retrieval requests” made to the SP that didn’t fail because of a client-side error.
 (This means we include “retrieval requests” that timeout and “retrieval requests” that don’t hash/verify correctly.)

 The standard time period used is trailing 30 days.
 As a result, the retrievability metric on date X involves looking at retrieval requests between [x-30 days, x].